ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](append_rotate_bad.gif)](append_rotate_bad.gif)

-The result (in IM v5.5.7) was that the two input images were rotated first, then appended together, producing a image like...
+The result (in IM v5.5.7) was that the two input images were rotated first, then appended together, producing an image like...

 That is the "`-rotate`" operator would be applied BEFORE the "`-append`" which is probably not what the user intended.